Free Canada-Wide Shipping on Orders Over $75.00

 Now let's get into brewing!

-1) Boil water - (Rolling boil, then remove lid and let sit for about 30 seconds) If you have a thermometer, I suggest 200-205 degrees Fahrenheit.
+1) Boil water - (Rolling boil, then remove lid and let sit for about 30 seconds) If you have a thermometer, we suggest 200-205 degrees Fahrenheit.

 3) Insert filter & rinse - Discard excess water